thenadz/prezi-embedder/readme.txt

 == Description ==

-This plugin allows the user to quickly & easily embed a Prezi in Wordpress site by directly implementing the published iframe embed code.

 This plugin, like most things useful, grew out of a need.
 I had a Prezi and I had a WordPress blog.
-I Googled for a few hours and found some very dirty hacks that ended up not working, as well as a plugin or two that didn't work, or only half worked.
-When I realized that there were no *good* solutions around, I decided to create one.
+I Googled for a few hours, trying to find a way to embed one within the other, and found some dirty hacks that ended up not working, as well as a plugin or two that didn't work, or only half worked.
+When I realized that there were no *good* solutions for this issue, I decided to create one.

 This plugin is based on simplicity, making it extremely robust.
-On the back end, it is actually extremely simple.
+On the back end, it is actually only a few lines of code.
-It takes the code that Prezi provides when you the the iframe embed code and simply inserts the variables that you need before rendering a working Prezi.
+It takes the embed code that Prezi provides when click the share option and simply inserts the values that you need before rendering a working Prezi.

 I hope that you all find this plugin as useful as I have.